 - Related admin/grant related tasks- in addition to tracking attendance, help with post testing, grading of samples of students' work, and writing monthly progress notes for a portion of students in the class, as funders require

-- Participate in meetings and trainings- attend external professional development according to funders' requirements, as well as 1 on 1 support meetings, team and staff meetings
+- Participate in meetings and trainings- attend external professional development according to funders' requirements, & 1 on 1, team and staff meetings

 - Eligible to work in the US